 We review products independently and our recommendations are genuine.
 If you purchase through links on our site, we may earn an affiliate commission.
 Learn more

 Pearl is one of the leading drum brands in the world.
-The company produces so many high-quality kits that you can find all over the world in venues, practice rooms, and recording studios.
+Their drums can be found all over the world in venues, practice rooms, and recording studios.

 If you’ve ever been on the search for a new drum set, you most likely came across a Pearl drum kit at one point or another.
 The company offers a great selection of drums to suit all different budgets.

 In this article, I’ll compare sounds, shell hardware, build quality, and price sets to help you decide on the best Pearl drum set for your needs.
 I’ll also share some practical tips to consider when buying one.

 In-Depth Pearl Drum Set Reviews

 The Pearl Masters Maple Complete is one of the pro kits that Pearl has on their product line.
 It’s a fantastic sounding kit that has 6-ply maple shells that give it a great balance of sustain, projection, and sensitivity.
 This makes it a good kit for recording in the studio.